jonjozwiak/openstack/director-examples/nested-virt-on-nova/README.md

 ```
 -e /home/stack/templates/custom/nested-virt-post-deploy.yaml
 ```
+NOTE: You cannot have multiple NodeExtraConfigPost definitions.
+If you want to do multiple SoftwareConfigs in post deploy, you can create something like config -post-deploy.yaml that calls a single config yaml.
+Then in that config yaml you can have multiple SoftwareConfig and SoftwareDeployments resources.
+Also, you can use 'depends_on: deploymentname' in the definition of a SoftwareConfig if yo u need one to complete before the other.

-TODO: Nova compute might require a restart at this point.
+TODO: Nova compute requires a restart at this point.

 ## Validate nested virtualization
 To validate nested virtualization we will boot a RHEL 7 instance, configure it as a hypervisor, and then provision an instance underneath that.